sme1d1/UMKC_DeepLearning2021/ICP1/Readme.md

 My program asks the user to input a string and replaces any instance of 'python' or 'Python' with 'pythons' and 'Pythons' respectively.

 ![ICP1_2output](https://github.com/sme1d1/UMKC_DeepLearning2021/blob/master/images/icp1_2_output_sme1d1.PNG?raw=true "ICP1_2_output")

+#### Lessons learned from project and lesson

+I learned about the differences between Python 2 and 3.
+It was sunsetted a year ago, but I think this might have been more relevant in the past when programmers were in a transistion period between Python 2 and 3.
+Additionally, I learned quite a lot about basic python syntax.

+#### Issues with project

+Python is new to me: I have a some knowledge of C and C# but I'm still relatively new to programming.
+This first assignment was a nice introduction to how Python programs are formatted.
+I'm sure it will take some time to translate the knowledge I have into a new language but so far this hasn't been too frustratring.